 This won't be a completely new experience.
 I've climbed Mount Washington many times, including in winter, and Katahdin once (many, many years ago) in summer via the Abol and Hunt trails.

-I've stood on the summit (The Chin) of Mansfield a number of times in both winter and summer, but have always cheated and taken a ski lift or the auto road most of the way up, so
+I've stood on the summit (The Chin) of Mansfield a number of times in both winter and summer, but have always cheated and taken a ski lift or the auto road most of the way up, so that doesn't count.

 Marcy and Greylock are new challenges to face.